> CONTENTS

 [✗] BAD

-"In today's rapidly evolving tech landscape, it's worth considering how the industry has changed over the past decade."
+"In today's rapidly evolving tech landscape, it's worth considering how the industry has changed."

 [✓] GOOD

-"I was in the Saint Bow Lane watching three companies simultaneously discover they had no one left who knew how anything worked."
+"I was watching three companies simultaneously discover they had no one left who knew how anything worked."

 [✗] BAD